-Click the Clear button to clear all the information for the specific port.
+Click the Clear by Interface button to clear all the information for the specific interface.

 Click the Clear All button to clear all the dynamic IPv6 neighbor information in this table.

 Enter a page number and click the Go button to navigate to a specific page when multiple pages exist.